 Subject to any restrictions on the eligibility of investors for a particular Share Class, with the agreement of the Depositary the ACD may effect a mandatory Conversion of all or some of a Shareholder's shares in one Share Class for shares of another Share Class if this is in the best interests of Shareholders.
-Shareholders will be advised in advance of any such mandatory Conversion.
+Shareholders will be advised at least 60 days in advance of any such mandatory Conversion.